Dropout-22/content-page/README.md

-# 🌐 Personal Portfolio Website
+# 🌐 Sample Landing Page

 This is a sample landing page built with **HTML** and **CSS**.
 It showcases a modern, professional landing page like what you'd see for a startup or product.
 This site is deployed live using **GitHub Pages**.